Inter-Services Public Relations

-The ISPR directorate serves the purpose of aiming to strengthen public relations with the civic society, and civil society through interacting with the media.
-The directorate also works as the principle voice of the Pakistan's military, with its director-general serving as the official spokesperson of the armed forces.
-In addition, the ISPR provides funds to assist produce pro-military public relations media.
+The ISPR directorate serves the purpose of aiming to strengthen public relations with the civic society and civil society through interacting with the media.
+The directorate also works as the principal voice of the Pakistan's military, with its director-general serving as the official spokesperson of the armed forces.

 Overview

 The Directorate of the Inter–Services Public Relations (ISPR) was established in 1949 with army colonel Shahbaz Khan becoming its first director-general.
-The ISPR operates as a unified public relations system for the Pakistan's military, which combined army, air force, navy, and marines.
-The ISPR manage the public relations requirement of the armed forces, and is staffed with the combined personnel of the military along with civilian officers.
-It functions at the Joint Staff Headquarters (JS HQ) and plays an important role for gathering a national support for the armed forces at the public level.
+The ISPR operates as a unified public relations system for the Pakistan Armed Forces, which includes army, air force, navy, and marines.
+The ISPR manages the public relations requirement of the armed forces, and is staffed with the combined personnel of the military along with civilian officers.
+It plays an important role for gathering a national support for the armed forces at the public level.
 The ISPR also aims to strengthen support for the military's assigned contingency operations while undermining the perceived stature of the adversary.

 In views of US army colonel John Adache, the ISPR interfaces between the armed forces, civil media, and the civic society.
 Furthermore, the ISPR also formulates the media policy of the unified armed forces, and aims to safeguard the military interests of the armed forces from negative sentiment.
 The ISPR also monitors international and domestic media, surveying the nature of international reporting regarding Pakistan's military issues.

 On a regular basis, the ISPR broadcasts televised news regarding the strategic operations in foreign and domestic areas.
 In Pakistan's military staff appointments and assignments, the ISPR is often perceived as one of the most prestigious directorates of Pakistan Armed Forces.

-Its executive authority, a director-general, is a chief military spokesperson of the Pakistan Armed Forces who reports to Chairman of Joint Chiefs of Staff Secretariat; Chief of Army Staff as well the head also directly report to Chief of Air Staff, Commandant of Marines, and the Chief of Naval Staff.
+Its executive authority, a director-general, is a chief military spokesperson of the Pakistan Armed Forces.

+Reorganization

+In 2024, the ISPR underwent reorganization and expansion.
+Two two-star Major-general rank officers were appointed in the ISPR to handle foreign or strategic communication and domestic media.
+This will be the first time that ISPR will be permanently headed by an officer of the rank of Lieutenant General instead of Major General, and for the first time, two Major Generals will be appointed in ISPR.

 Operations

-The ISPR directorate is staffed with combined personnel of Pakistan's unified military along with civilian bureaucrats and officials.
-The ISPR functioned at the JS HQ and responsible for garnering national support for the armed forces as well as strengthen their resolve to accomplish the assigned mission while undermining the will of the adversary.
+ISPR is responsible for garnering national support for the armed forces as well as strengthening their resolve to accomplish the assigned mission while undermining the will of the adversary.

 It also acts as an interface between the armed forces, the media and the public.
 It formulates much of the media policy of Pakistan's military, safeguards the armed forces from negative influences and monitors both international and domestic media.

-It is likely that the army is planning the further expansion of ISPR to counter negative propaganda against the state and armed forces by international powers and their funded domestic media campaigns, in ongoing operation against terror outfits and economic terrorism.